Color My Ride Obstacle Challenge

 Judges will be looking for a calm, willing, well controlled horse, obedient and brave.
 Regarding the rider, the judges will be looking for balance and non-interference.
 English or western riding is welcomed as well as all breeds.
 Gaited horses will execute the gait that is equivalent to the requested gait.
 All judges are educated in gaited horses and they will not penalize for not doing the traditional walk/trot/canter.

 There will be an award each show for the horse/rider combination that is most colorful, or has the best costume/decoration.
+This is a two day accumulation and awarded Sunday.
 You do NOT have to bling out yourself or your horse to compete, it just adds to the fun!

 1st-6th place will be awarded in each division, except for leadline.
 All leadline riders will receive an award, however, leadline division is not eligible for a year end award.